huntermitchell123/misc/README.md

 **Compare Yourself Program**

 Ever wondered what dog most resembles you?
 Now you can know!
 I made a program that goes through google images based on a search input (dog, cat, etc.), and shows the one that looks most structurally similar to you (or any other input image).
-Note: you must have a couple small things installed for this to run correctly, and also only works on Mac.
+Note: you must have a couple packages installed for this to work, and also a chromedriver executable downloaded.